pippinbarr/v-r-5/process/to-do.md

 - ~~Intensity~~
 - ~~Fast Day night cycle (slightly frustrating with the current setup of the sun?) - what is the difference between this and the day/night cycle?
 Movement.~~
 - ~~General note: instant setting of sun position versus animating (maybe better)~~

-- Convert all the sculptures across to snapping
+- ~~Convert all the sculptures across to snapping~~
-- Gigantic sun-cast shadow against a mega-plane that captures the island in profile?
-Kind of amazing in principle
+- **But in practice it was less than amazing.** ~~Gigantic sun-cast shadow against a mega-plane that captures the island in profile?
+Kind of amazing in principle~~

-- Outdoor spotlight to the distance (is this at all interesting?)
+- **This is a similar idea to the mega shadow... it's just not that compelling** ~~Outdoor spotlight to the distance (is this at all interesting?)~~
-- Change user shadow ?
+- **In the end I think this is just a bit underwhelming** ~~Change user shadow ?
 (Kind of feels too gimmicky somehow???
-But is it really???)
+But is it really???)~~
-  - Could do it so you only have that shadow ON the dias?
+  - ~~Could do it so you only have that shadow ON the dias?
 That might be kind of nice?
-Or... not???
+Or... not???~~

 ## As of 2024-01-12